cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

   items Q64 - Q80 ask the respondent to identify their occupation in a form based on the [Standard Occupational Classification System](https://en.wikipedia.org/wiki/Standard_Occupational_Classification_System).
-  (Each respondent will only see 2 of these items; the first requests a broad category, the second a more detailed classification.)
+  (Each respondent will only see two of these items; the first requests a broad category, the second a more detailed classification.)
 * Item D10 asks if any of the respondent's work for pay in the past 4 weeks was outside their home.